Dental insurance vs. dental discount plans compared

-- Find a list of dental codes so you can speak the same language as industry insiders when you're checking on prices.
-We managed to find some recently-dated lists (which are good enough for comparison shopping) by searching for "medicaid dental codes" on Google.
+Find a list of dental codes so you can speak the same language as industry insiders when you're checking on prices.
+We managed to find some recent lists (which are good enough for comparison shopping) by searching for "medicaid dental codes" on Google.

-- Some discount plans cover cosmetic procedures like veneers, but it's rare, and almost unheard of with insurance policies.
+Some discount plans cover cosmetic procedures like veneers, but it's rare with insurance policies.
 Expect to pay for cosmetic dentistry out of your own pocket.

-- Expect restrictions on the dentists you can use, regardless of whether you pick insurance or a discount plan.
+Expect restrictions on the dentists you can use, regardless of insurance or a discount plan.
 If you already have a dentist you want to keep, talk to him or her about your options.
 All of the insurance and discount plans we looked at listed their network of dentists, so you can check there first too.

 Please share your experience with either dental insurance or dental discount plans.
 What other plans have you found provide great value for money?